ktorio/ktor-documentation/topics/Engines.md

 }
 ```

-In this case, you need to point your build system to `EngineMain` as a main class:
+In this case, you need to point your build system to `EngineMain` as the main class:

 <tabs>
         <tab title="Gradle (Groovy)">